Warehouse and Distribution Centres Height Safety Systems

 • Inspected regularly – e.g. anchors every 12 months per AS/NZS 1891

-• Maintained to original design specification
+• Records are maintained according to the original design specification

 • Recertified on schedule, with records stored and accessible